-PRI has traditionally provided a one-year grace period with no required reporting and assessment to new signatories.
+The PRI has traditionally provided a one-year grace period with no required reporting and assessment to new signatories.
 Will this grace period change?

 Signatories that would have reported voluntarily in 2022 will have their grace period extended to 2023.

-What was the overall signatory feedback on the revised reporting framework, including the content and the reporting tool?
+What was the overall signatory feedback on the revised Reporting Framework, including the content and the Reporting Tool?

 Signatories provided a range of valuable feedback on the Reporting Framework content.
 The feedback received varied between modules and between asset owners and investment managers.
-There was general acceptance of the content of the Framework and an improvement in the quality of the questions, which allowed signatories to better reflect their responsible investment practices.
+There was general acceptance of the content of the framework and an improvement in the quality of the questions, which allowed signatories to better reflect their responsible investment practices.
 Many signatories found it a great learning opportunity to improve their responsible investment practices and processes over time.
 However, signatories found that there was a considerable investment of time and resources required to report on the pilot framework, particularly for asset owners.
 Some aspects were also less suited to specific signatories, including asset owners and stewardship in private market investors.

 Regarding the technical side of the Reporting Tool, whilst some signatories thought the new Reporting Tool interface was clear, many highlighted some user experience and design concerns.
 The platform navigation was not always intuitive and sometimes behaved in a fixed manner, specifically when moving between questions, and when completing the submission phase.
 Some signatories found it challenging that the tool only allowed one person to report at a time and highlighted that they were not able to track their progress during the reporting process.
 These platform limitations contributed to the overall time taken to report.
 It was noted that the functionality of the Reporting Tool required additional work to fully cater to signatories’ needs.
-We value all this feedback highly and will take it into account while developing the improved reporting framework for launch in 2023.
+We value all this feedback highly and will take it into account while developing the improved Reporting Framework for launch in 2023.